yonkahlon/Zenject/README.md

     _container.Bind<IInitializable>().ToSingle<Logger>();
     _container.Bind<IDisposable>().ToSingle<Logger>();

-This works because when the scene changes or your unity application is closed, the unity event OnDestroy() is called on all MonoBehaviours, including the CompositionRoot class.
-The CompositionRoot class, which owns your DiContainer, calls Dispose() on the DiContainer, which then calls Dispose() on all objects that are bound to IDisposable.
+This works because when the scene changes or your unity application is closed, the unity event OnDestroy() is called on all MonoBehaviours, including the CompositionRoot class, which then triggers all objects that are bound to IDisposable

 Note that this example may or may not be a good idea (for example, the file will be left open if your app crashes), but illustrates the point  :)